Getting started with Raspberry Pi Pico

 You can download Thonny in Windows, Mac or Linux flavours here.
 Once it's installed, open it up!

-You'll need to select 'MicroPython (Raspberry Pi Pico)' as your interpreter - you can do that by clicking on the box at the bottom right.
+You'll need have 'MicroPython (Raspberry Pi Pico)' selected as your Python intepreter - you can do that by clicking on the box at the bottom right.
 Thonny might offer to install MicroPython for you, you don't need to do this as you should already have our variant of MicroPython installed.

 If you don't see a MicroPython prompt with three arrows like the one above, try clicking the red stop button to interrupt any processes that are running.

-If you're running v1.19 MicroPython, you might find that Thonny can't automatically detect your board (Thonny doesn't know about v1.19 yet because it's so new!).
-To select your board manually, click on 'MicroPython (Raspberry Pi Pico)' at the bottom right and click on 'Configure Interpreter'.
-You can then select the correct 'USB Serial Device' under 'Port' - our Pico showed up as COM11.
+If Thonny has problems automatically detecting your board, you can select your board manually by clicking on 'MicroPython (Raspberry Pi Pico)' at the bottom right and clicking on 'Configure Interpreter'.
+You can then select the correct board under 'Port' - our Pico showed up as COM46.